-Predictive Churn, and any machine learning model, is only as good as the data available to the model.
+Predictive Churn (and any machine learning model) is only as good as the data available to the model.
 It also is highly dependent on having certain volumes of data to work with.
-This means that users may encounter some error messages, or low Prediction Quality, as they’re getting to know this new feature.

 This error message appears when your churn definition is too limiting and returns too few Churned users.

-Note that while Predictive Churn is turned on at a company level, some App Groups may not have enough users to build predictions.
-The typical recommendation is to have at least 500k MAU to guarantee there will be enough.
+While Predictive Churn is turned on at a company level, some workspaces may not have enough users to build predictions.
+Typically, you need 300,000 Monthly Active Users in a single workspace.

 If your Prediction Audience continues to be a problem even after switching up your definitions, you may have too few users to support this optional feature.
 We would suggest trying to build a prediction without the extra layers and filters instead.

-If your model has a prediction quality of 40% and above, you are in a great place!
-But if your prediction quality drops to 39% and below, you may need to edit your Churn, and Prediction Audience definitions to be more specific or have different time windows.
+If your model has a prediction quality of 40% or greater, you are in a great place!
+But if your prediction quality drops to 39% or less, you may need to edit your Churn and Prediction Audience definitions to be more specific or have different time windows.

-If you are unable to meet both the audience size requirement while building your prediction definitions and achieve a Prediction Quality of greater than 40%, it likely means that the data sent to Braze is not ideal for this use case, that there are not enough users with which to build a model against, or that your product lifecycle is longer than our current 30-day lookback window supports.
+If you are unable to meet both the audience size requirement while building your prediction definitions and achieve a prediction quality of greater than 40%, it likely means that the data sent to Braze is not ideal for this use case, that there are not enough users with which to build a model against, or that your product life cycle is longer than our current 60-day lookback window supports.

 - What high-value actions lead to retention and loyalty?